Author: Ameeba

 Conceptual Example Code

 Here is a conceptual example of how the vulnerability might be exploited.
-In this example, a malicious PAR file is crafted and sent to the victim.
+This is a basic shell command example, where the attacker replaces the critical file with a malicious one.

 Overview